Why is building a flyover overshadowing the Basin Reserve such a bad idea? Here are just some of the reasons:

 - There are good, well-researched alternatives to a flyover.

-In truth, the main reason the Government and the NZTA are pressing ahead with the flyover is because they don’t want to admit they were wrong all along.
+In truth, the main reason NZTA still wants to press ahead with a flyover is because they don’t want to admit they were wrong all along.
 In our view, that’s not a good enough reason to waste millions of dollars of public money.

 If you don’t believe us, believe the Government-appointed Board of Inquiry!